Baystation12/Baystation12-Lore/Species/The Prometheans.md

 exhibits peculiar effects when exposed to certain materials.

-Fusion with a host is performed through means not entirely understood by other species; a telepathic link is formed between the two that allows the hostís consciousness to strengthen that of the Promethean, ultimately allowing the two to merge and the Promethean to take on a more physical form upon the death of the hostís original body.
+Fusion with a host is performed through means not entirely understood by other species; a telepathic link is formed between the two that allows the host‚Äôs consciousness to strengthen that of the Promethean, ultimately allowing the two to merge and the Promethean to take on a more physical form upon the death of the host‚Äôs original body.
 This link can be created for a multitude of reasons;
 scientists that wish to study slimes closer, or breeders that wish to carry out their work without any risk to themselves.
 The occasional instance of a domesticated slime forming a link with its owner is also not unheard of, merely